 2. Meet the minimum time requirements depending on the Award level chosen.

 3. Show regular commitment, progress and improvement in their chosen activity.

 4. Understand that regular time commitment means at least one (1) hour per week (refer to Handbook Section 1.6.3 Time Requirements Explained)

 5. Undertake activities substantially in their own time.
 This means that whilst some activity may take place within school, university or work hours, most of it should occur outside of these scheduled times.

-Assessment is undertaken by a suitably experienced and/or qualified Assessor (Volunteer#) who has been nominated by the Award Unit or identified by the Participant, and approved by their Award Leader, on behalf of the Award Unit.
+Assessment is undertaken by a suitably experienced and/or qualified Assessor (Volunteer#) who has been nominated by the Award Centre or identified by the Participant, and approved by their Award Leader, on behalf of the Award Centre.
 Please note that the selected Skill activity may require Assessors to be qualified or registered with a relevant club, institution or accredited

 In most circumstances an Assessor should not be an immediate family member.